 Don't obsess.
 Your client's (or your) rankings don't come down to citations.
 Put some time into them, in a few sittings, spread out over a few months, and move on.

 Citation building remains an important piece of the local SEO puzzle.
-If you’d like to find out how our team of professional citation builders can help you identify the best citation sites for your local business, visit our Citation Building hub.
+If you’d like to find out how our team of professional citation builders can help you identify the best citation sites for your local business, you should check out our listings management solutions.

 For more information on local citations, why not take a look at some of our other resources: